ip4-team/ionwatcherbot/README.md

 # FAQ #

 **1 .
-Will the bot keep running if I close the terminal/command window after I lunched the bot?**
+Will the bot keep running if I close the terminal/command window after I successfully launched it?**
 A. Not per se, but this is doable.
 On Linux, for example, you could use `screen` to run the bot without having to keep an active terminal:
 `ssh` to the computer (with Linux) running the bot
 `cd` to the ionwatcherbot directory